bending456/Macrophage/index.md

 - [Colab](https://colab.research.google.com/notebooks/intro.ipynb): Cloud-based iPython Notebook provided by Google
 - Python: For the beginner, [Kaggle](https://www.kaggle.com/) should be useful and informative.
 You can register yourself with Google account.

+## Optional Software
+- [PathwayAnalysis](https://bending456@bitbucket.org/pkhlab/pathwayanalysis.git): The backend code for the pathway analyses routines called in the colab notebook listed above.

 ## This [tutorial](./pages/user_guides/user_guides.html) will cover ...
 - Visualization and curation of a signal transduction network (see [Cytoscape](/pages/user_guides/InCytoscape/cyto.md))
 - Pathway analyses for a signal transduction network (see [Colab](/pages/user_guides/InPython/python.html))